-Lymphoma is a commonly diagnosed cancer in people and dogs alike.
+Lymphoma is commonly diagnosed in people and dogs alike.
 Many veterinarians compare canine lymphoma to non-Hodgkin’s lymphoma in people.

-Lymphoma is a blanket term used to diagnose cancers that stem from white blood cells called lymphocytes.
-These white blood cells help the dog's immune system to effectively fight off infections.
+Lymphoma is a blanket term used to diagnose cancers that stem from a white blood cell called lymphocytes.
+This white blood cell help the dog's immune system to effectively fight off infections.

-Lymphocytes are found in high volumes in areas of the body such as the lymph nodes, the spleen, and within the bone marrow.
-It is important to note that lymphoma can exist anywhere in the body.
-However, it is found most prominently within the organs where the lymphocytes are found in high concentrations.
+Lymphocytes are found in high concentrations in areas of the body such as the lymph nodes, thymus gland, spleen, and within the bone marrow.
+It is important to note that lymphoma can occur anywhere in the body.
+However, it is found most prominently within the organs in which lymphocytes are found in high concentrations.

-There are over 30 types of lymphoma in dogs making up for approximately 10-20% of all cancers diagnosed.
+There are over 30 types of lymphoma in dogs, accounting for approximately 10–20% of all cancers diagnosed.